neuroconductor-devel/neuronorm/README.md

 ### Data Loading

 `NeuroNorm` only requires two parameters.
 The first one refers to the folder containing the data (see Data structure).
 The second parameter corresponds to the covariates of interest needed to perform the RAVEL intensity normalization.
-Covariates should be associated to the patient's scans.
-The `NeuroNorm`  packages comes with sample data including images, covariates and folder structure.
+Covariates should be associated with the patient's scans.
+The `NeuroNorm` package comes with sample data including images, covariates, and folder structure.

 ```r